arBmind/Twofold-ChaiScript/README.md

 * more difficult than regular html.
 It requires tight controls about every whitespace and tools for indentation.
 * often requires more control structures in order to access models or AST-like structures.

-We faced these challanges and Twofold is the result.
+We faced these challenges and Twofold is the result.

 ## Features